top of page

 OUR MISSION

-The aim is to design, build and fly an Airshow aircraft with two sources of propulsion to giving it a unique capability for Aerial Entertainment at Air Shows throughout UK, Europe and beyond.
+The aim was to design, build and fly an Airshow aircraft with two sources of propulsion to giving it a unique capability for Aerial Entertainment at Air Shows throughout UK, Europe and beyond.
 Eddie is no stranger to this type of innovation.
 He has already designed and analysed the Jet Waco and the Yak 110.
 Eddie uses FEM techniques for his aircraft design.
 You can read about this approach to aircraft modifications on our innovation pages coming soon.

 The two ATM Lynx Jet turbines deliver 700lbs thrust and in combination with the 8.5 Ltr Lycoming, a a total thrust of 1700lbs.
 The aircraft weights only 1550 lbs.